This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Use two kinds of apples – I like using tart apples combined with a sweeter apple.
 Granny Smith apples (tart apple) and a sweeter apple (I like Cortland or Honeycrisp) for best flavor and texture for a homemade apple pie.
 If you are going to use just ONE kind of apple, then I would go with either Granny Smith or Honeycrisp.

-- Add lemon juice to the apples to keep them from browning.
+- Add lemon juice to the apple slices to keep them from browning.

 - Chill your whole pie before baking so your crust ends up as flaky as possible!

-- Use a glass 9 inch pie plate.
+- Use a glass 9 inch pie dish.
 It helps to see the bottom of the crust and if it’s browned enough.

 - Bake the pie in the lower third of your oven.
 This ensure a crispy bottom crush, so the bottom crust gets baked and doesn’t end up soggy.